tiltedphoques/TiltedEvolution/GETTINGSTARTED.md

 ### Requirements

-As mentioned in the [Readme](https://github.com/tiltedphoques/TiltedOnline#windows), you will need [Visual Studio 2019](https://www.visualstudio.com/downloads/) (the community edition is freely available for download) and [Directx SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812) to build the project, aswell as [Node.js](https://nodejs.org/en/) for the scripts to run properly.
+As mentioned in the [Readme](https://github.com/tiltedphoques/TiltedOnline#windows), you will need [Visual Studio 2019 Version 16.8 Preview 2](https://devblogs.microsoft.com/visualstudio/visual-studio-2019-v16-8-preview-2/) (the community edition is freely available) and [Directx SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812) to build the project, aswell as [Node.js](https://nodejs.org/en/) for the scripts to run properly.
+**Earlier versions of Visual Studio will not work**.

 ### Generating the project files